gvarnavi/personal-website-content/content/musings/yoga-constellations.md

 As many of us have (frustratingly) witnessed first hand while star-gazing - most of these bear little resemblance to their supposed figures.
 Instead, it is more likely that the ancient constellation-makers meant them to be symbolic, a kind of celestial "Hall of Fame" for their favorite animals or heroes.

-This begs two questions I sought to answer with this project:
+This begs two questions I sought to answer with this old [post of mine on Wolfram Community](https://community.wolfram.com/groups/-/m/t/1207400):

 1. Can we 'do better' now with Wolfram Language's `StarData[]` curated data and Machine Learning functionality?
 2. What if the ancient constellation-makers were slightly more creative?
 Say they looked up at the sky, and only saw yoga-poses!

-This old [post of mine on Wolfram Community](https://community.wolfram.com/groups/-/m/t/1207400) explores this silly question.